Finally, I was there! Yay!

 As a well-known location in the world, the architecture, the sights, and fascinating Inca history and culture should convince you to visit Machu Picchu.

-Having said that, reaching Machu Picchu is not that easy as compared to the other Wonders of the World – the Colosseum is right in the city center of Rome, the Pyramids and Christ the Redeemer are located in the city of Rio, Taj Mahal is in Agra, a relatively big city in India, even the Great Wall of China and Chichen Itza is only a couple of hours drive away from the big cities.
+Having said that, reaching Machu Picchu is not as easy as compared to the other Wonders of the World – the Colosseum is right in the city center of Rome, the Pyramids and Christ the Redeemer are located in the city of Rio, Taj Mahal is in Agra, a relatively big city in India, even the Great Wall of China and Chichen Itza is only a couple of hours drive away from the big cities.
 Machu Picchu is secretly hidden in the mountains and Cusco is the gateway that leads to Machu Picchu.
 It takes a couple of hours by train to get to the nearest town, Aguas Calientes, and then it’s another bus trip to the peak.
 While Machu Picchu may not cause you any problems with its altitude, Cusco is 3,399 meters above sea level, which may trigger high altitude sickness if you don’t cope with the height.
-For ways to beat the symptoms, check out Cusco.
-Standing on 3,800m High, Literally. for some tips and guides.
+For ways to beat the symptoms, check out my experience in Cusco for some tips and guides.

 Machu Picchu 101